Skip to Content

 2010-Feb 2015 College of Creative Arts College Board member

-Member of the University Art Committee, and Wellington Campus Art Collection Committee
+Member of the Wellington Campus Art Collection Committee

-Heather Galbraith is a contemporary art curator and writer, and an Associate Professor within Whiti o Rehua School of Art, part of the College of Creative Arts, Massey University.
+Heather Galbraith is a contemporary art curator and writer, and Professor of Fine Arts, Whiti o Rehua School of Art, part of the College of Creative Arts, Massey University.

 Galbraith regularly writes about art and artists for exhibition catalogues, monographs, journals and magazines, and is an experienced editor.
 She has a strong interest in art publishing, artists books, editions and ephemera.
 She also serves on various advisory boards and selection panels relating to art and culture.

-21st Century Citizenship, Design – for Commerce, Community and Culture
+21st Century Citizenship, Design – for Commerce, Community and Culture, Health and Well-being

 Field of research codes